Rayssa Leal: 2024 Summer Olympics

 In July 2024, she won a third place at the Olympic Games in Paris, becoming the youngest ever Brazilian double Olympic medallist.

+2025

+In December 2025, Leal won the 2025 SLS Super Crown in São Paulo, her forth consecutive win at SLS.

+Personal life

+She goes to psychotherapy and receives follow-up from family members and the businesswoman to direct her in her career.
+In June 2026, Leal made public her bisexuality after being revealed to be a relationship with Duda Wilken.

 Media appearances

 Leal is set to appear as one of the new playable skaters in the 2025 video game Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth entries in the series.